In this example collected via Twitter in December 2014:

 look at these dogs. these poor dogs that were only taught to kill.
 I hope @DMX rots in hell for this.

 — stumpilicious (@thisaintastump) December 28, 2014 [This tweet is no longer available to view online.]

-Origins: In December 2014, the web site Infossip published an article claiming singer Earl Simmons, better known by his stage name of DMX, had been arrested for running an underground dogfighting ring:
+Origins: In December 2014, the website Infossip published an article claiming rapper Earl Simmons, better known by his stage name of DMX, had been arrested for running an underground dogfighting ring:

 Federal state and local officials announced the arrests on Friday.
 Around $400,000 in cash that investigators believe was tied to illegal gambling on dog fights was also seized.

 The article quickly went viral, and since Infossip doesn't have a clear disclaimer labeling the website as a satirical fake news publication, thousands of people took to Facebook and Twitter to share their displeasure with the rapper:

 dear DMX, go die in a fire.